Writing 2: Syllabus

 Grading

-For the reasons described by Kohn (and other ones we will explore together), this class will not feature traditional letter grades for evaluation.
-To be sure, I will evaluate your writing and give you rigorous feedback on how to improve.
+For the reasons described above (and others we will explore together), this class will not feature traditional letter grades for evaluation.
+To be sure, I will give you feedback and encouragement and promise to assist you in any way that I can.
+I will ask a lot of questions and try to push you to experiment and grow as a writer.
 You will receive similar feedback from your colleagues in the class.
-And you will also perform reflective self-evaluation of your writing and thinking.
-But at no point will this complex, important work be reduced to a percentage or letter grade.
+And you will also perform reflective self-evaluations of your writing, thinking, and effort.
+But at no point will this complex and important work be reduced to a percentage or letter grade.

 At the end of the term we will reflect together on your progress, effort, participation, and performance; we will decide together what final grade to enter into Banner.
 This discussion about your performance in the class will involve our mutual reflection on the following topics: